 Global shutter is capable of avoiding rolling shutter artifact alone, and not motion blur caused due to fast-moving object and exposure.
 Only at lower exposure levels, global shutter helps to capture sharp images of moving objects without any motion blur.
 But with rolling shutter, regardless of low exposure values, images produced will remain skewed owing to rolling shutter artifact.

 What is Rolling shutter?

-Rolling shutter mode in a camera exposes the pixel rows one after the other, with a temporal offset from one row to the next.
+Unlike global shutter cameras, the rolling shutter mode in a camera exposes the pixel rows one after the other, with a temporal offset from one row to the next.
 At first, the top row of the image starts collecting the light and finishes it.
 Then the next row starts collecting light.
 This causes delay in the ending and starting time of light collection for consecutive rows.
 The total light collection time for each row is exactly the same.

 Rolling Shutter Effect

 The difference in imaging between rolling shutter sensor and global shutter sensor is predominantly reflected in dynamic image acquisition.
 When fast-moving objects are captured by a rolling shutter sensor, the rolling shutter Effect occurs.
 In rolling shutter, all pixels of the array in the image sensor are not exposed simultaneously and each row of sensor pixels is scanned sequentially.
 Due to this, if an object moves faster than the exposure time and readout time of the image sensor, the image gets distorted owing to rolling light exposure.
 This is called rolling shutter effect.

 While capturing high-speed rotating objects in rolling shutter mode, distortion and shutter artifacts occur easily as shown in the image below.

 In the above comparison, the image taken in global shutter mode captures the shape of the fan blade perfectly, while it is deformed in rolling shutter mode.

 Rolling shutter effect when capturing Linear Moving Objects